| Nikhileswar Baruah remembers his childhood

 my attention to any other art form.
 I knew I would be

+a painter."
 After completely his 12th standard, Baruah joined the

 M.S.
 University Baroda to do his Bachelors and then